 “That leads to bewilder; and dazzles to blind.”

 At the same time he does not affect to deny that the solicitsations of friends have had some influence with him in his present undertaking: for who is proof against the opinions of others, when those opinions are favourable to himself’!
 The principal reason why he again comes before the public and on which he grounds his hope of success, is the flattering reception which his first volume of Miscellaneous Poems met with, published a few years ago.

 Of the poetic merit of the following little pieces it would ill become the Author to speak.
 He may just however that

 I would like to say thank you to Iris Johnson nee Wood, my mother.
-My Aunt Elaine Wood, Arthur Wood, George Bowyer, Charlotte Bould, Harold Owen, Norah Proctor, Mary Cartlidge, Brian Endicott Morgan, Bruce Shaak, Doreen Heath, Mary Turner, Gladys Winifred Oliver, Mary Breeze, Dennis Heath, and Peter Clive Jackson, all deceased; and also to the many other relatives, whom have contributed, since 1986.
+My Aunt Elaine Wood, Arthur Wood, George Bowyer, Charlotte Bould, Harold Owen, Norah Proctor, Mary Cartlidge, Brian Endicott Morgan, Bruce Shaak, Doreen Heath, Mary Turner, Gladys Winifred Oliver, Mary Breeze, Dennis Heath, John Corbishley, and Peter Clive Jackson, all deceased; and also to the many other relatives, whom have contributed, since 1986.

 Original site name Heath and my Staffordshire Moorlands Ancestors altered on the 23rd August 2022.

 I have gone to every effort to check accuracy on all entries on this site.
 PLEASE DO NOT COPY THESE TREES UNLESS YOU HAVE DONE YOUR OWN CHECKING FROM THE AVAILABLE RECORDS WHICH ARE AVAILABLE TO USE FOR A FEE ON ANCESTRY AND FIND MY PAST AND ARCHIVES.
 Please contact me if you have any doubts about odd items.